Last updated on August 24th, 2023 at 05:05 pm

 However, the original idea came in 2001 with a project called tumba!
 (Portuguese initials of “we have an alternative search engine!”), developed by the research group XLDB of the University of Lisbon and supported by FCCN.

 Tumba! enabled term search over the last crawl of the Portuguese web only.
 Following tumba!, came the Tomba Portuguese web archive prototype, named after the Tombo Tower which is the Portuguese National Archive established in 1378.
 Tomba enables access to different versions of contents collected by tumba! for 4 years (2002-2006).

-The initial team that worked on the Portuguese web archive project was composed by 3 former researchers of tumba!.
+The initial team that worked on the Portuguese web archive project was composed of 3 former researchers of tumba!.

-The know-how and experience gained from these academic projects were crucial to the development of the Portuguese Web Archive at FCCN.
-However, the Portuguese Web Archive was implemented using different technology.
+The know-how and experience gained from these academic projects were crucial to the development at FCCN.
+However, the Arquivo.pt was implemented using different technology.

 This is our history, now we have the responsibility to preserve History.